 Slower the website > more people leaving your website > lesser the sales.

 So, always check if the demos provided by the themes sellers are loading quickly or not.

-13. Be Sure To Read The Shopify Theme Developer’s / Seller’s Money Back Guarantee
+13. Be Sure to Read the Shopify Theme Developer’s / Seller’s Money Back Guarantee

 This is necessary to safeguard yourself from feeling betrayed later on.

-Every seller has a different refunds policy.
+Every seller has a different refund policy.

 What’s Next For You?

-Believe it or not, but I missed lots of such opportunities such as – Fidget spinners, abs maker, black mask, charcoal teeth powder, wave ring, gold rose, rose necklace, rose teddy bear, some neon leggings, and many more like them.
+Believe it or not, I missed lots of opportunities such as – Fidget spinners, abs maker, black mask, charcoal teeth powder, wave ring, gold rose, rose necklace, rose teddy bear, some neon leggings, and many more like them.

 I’m sure you can imagine the level of profits I knowingly missed just because of procrastinating in the name of learning each and everything first.